wernerjoss/grav-plugin-icalendar/README.md

 ## Credits

 This Plugin requires and depends on [om/icalparser](https://github.com/OzzyCzech/icalparser) - Kudos to Roman Ožana :)
-- note that icalparser is already incorporated in a patched version which additionally contains 'URL' as a known Icalendar attribute !
+> note that icalparser is already incorporated in a patched version which additionally contains 'URL' as a known Icalendar attribute !

 ## To Do

 - [ ] add Calendar Widget (not just Events List)
+- [ ] evtl. process multiple Calendar (ICS) Files
 - [ ] evtl. add Option to also show Events from the Past